Exclude words from Google search (4 Simple Steps)

 For example, the “site:” operator restricts results to a specific site.
 Search operators can be useful for everything from content research to technical SEO audits.

-In addition, search operators, also known as “advanced operators” or search parameters, are special commands that enhance the capabilities of regular text searches.
+In addition, search operators, also known as “advanced operators” or search parameters, are special commands that enhance the capabilities of regular text searches and enhance your search experience.
 They allow for more precise and focused search results.

 Have you ever wondered why you might exclude some words when you search for something on Google ?